 - This walk can be done alone but it’s always fun to book a local guide who can tell you about the history and culture of Bulgaria and the mountains.
 We recommend Traventuria!

 - Even in May there is still snow underfoot.
 Wear lots of layers and certainly have a waterproof layer that will keep you dry.
 Consider taking hats and gloves if you go later than September.

-- I recommend wearing walking boots.
+- I recommend wearing sturdy, waterproof shoes or boots.
 The ground is often sodden wet and the ascent of the last two lakes is steep and the path prone to movement.